Communism in the Philippines: First Great Rectification Movement and PKP-CPP split

-Throughout the 1970's, CPP and NPA influence continued to expand despite attacks from the Armed Forces of the Philippines.
+Throughout the 1970s, CPP and NPA influence continued to expand despite attacks from the Armed Forces of the Philippines.
 Abuses under Martial Law pushed peasants in the countryside to join the NPA, while students, workers, Church members, and other sectors supported the CPP and its aims.
 Despite Sison's arrest in 1976, the CPP and NPA continued to expand, reaching a strength of 30,000 Party members and 25,000 NPA fighters across 69 of the country's 80 provinces by 1986.

 In 1978, disagreements on whether or not to boycott the Interim Batasang Pambansa elections led to the suspension of the CPP's Manila-Rizal committee.
 Starting in 1977, debates within internal leadership resulted in the adoption of multiple strategies and tactics,.
 From 1981-83, the CPP and NPA adopted tactics such as a "strategic counter-offensive", urban insurrection, and "regularization" of the NPA as a result of debates within internal leadership on strategy and tactics, and the sudden growth in membership.
 These tactics encouraged a focus on military action, which contracted the CPP's mass base in the countryside and resulted in "tactical errors" such as the boycott of the 1986 elections.

 After the fall of the Marcos dictatorship, the new Corazon Aquino administration was initially keen on peace negotiations with the CPP.
 The NDFP was tasked to represent the CPP's organs of political power in peace talks, but the NDFP pulled out of negotiations in 1987 due to a lack of support within the Aquino administration to negotiate, and the Mendiola Massacre.
 Peace talks between the Philippine government and the NDFP would continue on and off through the years.